Dolibarr/dolibarr/htdocs/ai/README.md

 <!--
 This module contains also a sample configuration for Transifex, under the hidden directory [.tx](.tx), so it is possible to manage translation using this service.

-For more informations, see the [translator's documentation](https://wiki.dolibarr.org/index.php/Translator_documentation).
+For more information, see the [translator's documentation](https://wiki.dolibarr.org/index.php/Translator_documentation).

 There is a [Transifex project](https://transifex.com/projects/p/dolibarr-module-template) for this module.
 -->